anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year B

 * **Job 38.1-7 [34-41]** continues the series on history and wisdom and in Job, and is the first part of God's response to Job, pointing to God's wisdom in creation. **Psalm 104.1-10, 26, 37b** [correction: cf. RCL] (EV: 1-9, 24, 35b) [or 104.1-10 (EV: 1-9)] praises God for his wisdom in creation ('In wisdom you have made them all', 26 [EV: 24]).
-* **Hebrews 5.1-10** continues the series in Hebrews 1-10 (without a gap), and continues on the theme of Jesus as 'high priest'.
+* **Hebrews 5.1-10** continues the series on Christ as high priest in Hebrews 1-10 (without a gap), and is about Jesus, the 'Son' who 'learned obedience through what he suffered', who has been 'made perfect', the 'source of eternal salvation for all who obey him', and 'designated by God a high priest according to the order of Melchizedek' (the only mention of Melchizedek in the series).
 * **Mark 10.35-45** continues the series in Mark, and has the request of James and John, and Jesus teaching about greatness and service: 'For the Son of Man came not to be served but to serve, and to give his life a ransom for many.'
 The 'Related' reading, **Isaiah 53.4-12**, is about the 'servant' who 'poured out himself to death' and yet 'shall prolong his days' and be allotted 'a portion with the great'.
 The 'Related' psalm, **Psalm 91.9-16**, has God saying of those who take refuge in him in the face of danger: 'I will lift them up' and 'With long life will I satisfy them'.

 Year C